What you need to know about the Desjardins data breach

 Julie Courchesne, a Desjardins client for more than 35 years, said she's "very frustrated" by the situation.
 She said the breach will lead to a feeling of uncertainty about her private information "for the rest of our lives."

 In the aftermath of the data breach, Quebec's regulator of financial institutions warned that Desjardins members may be the target of fraudulent emails, text messages and telephone calls.

-"Fraudsters may be tempted to contact you to extract personal information under the pretext that they are doing so in connection with security measures or updates stemming from the incident," the Autorités des marchés financiers (AMF) said Friday.
+"Fraudsters may be tempted to contact you to extract personal information under the pretext that they are doing so in connection with security measures or updates stemming from the incident," Quebec's Autorité des marchés financiers said on June 21.